cmichaelsd/Android-Architecture-Series-MVC/README.md

 - You can not separate the controller logic from the view logic, they will always end up co-existing.
 - Because controller and view logic can not be separated testing can not properly be performed.
 - There is a limitation to how far you can separate concerns.

+### Technologies Used
+- RxJava
+- Room
+- Retrofit
+- Glide

+### Testing
+Because of the restrictions of MVC there is only minimal unit testing on the Models.